vaneyepes/mercedes/README.md

+# Instructions and Workflow

-# Starting the virtual enviroment
+## Starting the virtual enviroment

 ## Install Environment from requirements.txt (in Mac OS):